 **Proposals that will require particular support for faculty include:

 Your input is important throughout this process.
-Please send comments either to one of the co-chairs of the Liberal Education Committee, Megan Ferguson (firstname.lastname@example.org) or Paul Kassel (email@example.com) or to one of the other representatives.
+Please send comments to Megan Ferguson (firstname.lastname@example.org), Chair of the Liberal Education Committee, or to one of the other representatives.